 - Variety is key for enjoyment!

-Physically active adults are less likely to develop many chronic diseases than those who are inactive.
-Unfortunately, less than one half of Kansas adults meet minimum recommendations for physical activity.
+- Less than one half of Kansas adults meet minimum recommendations for physical activity

-Add strengthening exercises, such as lifting weights or using resistance bands, on 2 or more days each week.
-Choose exercises that work all major muscle groups.
+- Add strengthening exercises, such as lifting weights or using resistance bands, on 2 or more days each week

 Some local K-State Research and Extension offices are offering a class designed to increase strength and improve balance in older adults called Stay Strong, Stay Healthy.